Rohan427/GraalVM/README.md

 A standard Java Virtual Machine (JVM) uses a Just In Time (JIT) compiler to generate a program that can be run on any computer that can run a Java program.
 It works by generating byte code that is non-machine dependent at build time, and at run time it creates machine dependent code only where needed.
 It generates a lot of extra information in the JVM so that when the program is running, it can profile the program, find the bottlenecks, and make it run faster.
 The JIT compiler can improve peak performance of an application, but at the cost of a much slower startup times, slower initial run times, lower sustained performance, and greater memory usage.

 The GraalVM Ahead of Time (AOT) compiler, like a C/C++ compiler, compiles a Java application into native bye code for the machine it is built on.
 For this reason it does not need a JVM to store all the information for classes that might be used, extra information for profiling, and other information.
 A GraalVM native image can be a fraction of the size of the JIT version of the same application, use far less memory, load far faster, and have a higher sustained speed, but at the cost of slower peak throughput.
-In addition, because it uses native code for the machine it is built on, it is not a true “write once run anywhere” image, but Docker solves that problem.
+In addition, because it uses native code for the machine it is built on, it is not a true image, but Docker solves that problem.
 The final caveat is build times may be much longer that when using the standard JIT compiler.

 ### 1.2 Scope